Best Blogging Platforms Compared: The Exit-Cost Framework

 Is WordPress still worth using with so many newer options available?

-WordPress.org remains the most flexible and scalable blogging platform available, powering roughly 43% of all websites globally as of early 2026.
-Newer platforms like Ghost and Webflow serve specific use cases better (Ghost for membership publishing, Webflow for design-forward sites), but no single platform matches WordPress’s combination of plugin ecosystem, theme variety, SEO tooling, and community support.
+WordPress.org remains the most flexible and scalable blogging platform available, powering 43.5% of all websites globally and holding 59.5% of the known CMS market as of May 2026.
+Newer platforms like Ghost and Beehiiv serve specific use cases better (Ghost for membership publishing, Beehiiv for newsletter growth and ad monetization), but no single platform matches WordPress’s combination of 59,000+ plugins, theme variety, SEO tooling, and community support.
 The learning curve is real but manageable, and the long-term exit cost is the lowest of any major platform.

 How much does it actually cost to run a blog in 2026?

 Costs vary widely by platform.
-A self-hosted WordPress.org blog runs about $50 to $150 per year for hosting and domain registration, plus optional premium theme or plugin costs.
-Ghost Pro starts at $9 per month ($108 per year).
-Squarespace starts at $192 per year on the Personal plan.
+A self-hosted WordPress.org blog runs about $50 to $120 per year for hosting and domain registration, plus optional premium theme or plugin costs.
+Ghost Pro starts at $15/month ($180/year) on Starter, with paid subscriptions requiring the $29/month Publisher plan.
+Beehiiv is free up to 2,500 subscribers, then starts at $31/month.
 Substack is free until you monetize, at which point you pay 10% of revenue indefinitely.
 The hidden cost most people miss is migration: if you need to switch platforms after a year or two, the developer time, potential traffic loss, and subscriber disruption can easily cost $1,000 to $5,000 depending on site complexity.

 Pick the Platform You Won’t Regret in Two Years